 Does your charity’s financial report include an auditor’s report (or reviewer’s report for medium charities) signed by an appropriate auditor/reviewer?

 For more information refer to ACNC audit/review report templates.

 |Subdivision 60C ACNC Act

 Does the auditor’s or reviewer’s report confirm the financial report meets the requirements of the ACNC Act?

 For more information, refer to ACNC audit/review report templates.

 |Subdivision 60C ACNC Act|

 Charities and preparers of the financial statements should also make sure they are aware of any changes to Australian accounting standards.

-Refer also to guidance in our Annual Financial Report Best Practice Guide to ensure your financial report includes information important to users of charity financial reports.
+Refer also to our guidance on best practice for annual financial report disclosures to ensure your financial report includes information important to users of charity financial reports.